7Block Labs

 Solana: JSON‑RPC + PubSub, account‑centric semantics

-• Solana nodes expose HTTP JSON‑RPC on 8899 and PubSub WebSockets on 8900; commitment levels (“finalized”, “confirmed”, “processed”) determine finality semantics of your read. (solana.com)
+• Solana nodes make it easy to interact by offering HTTP JSON‑RPC on port 8899 and PubSub WebSockets on port 8900.
+The commitment levels you choose--“finalized”, “confirmed”, or “processed”--will influence the finality semantics of what you read.
+Check out more details on solana.com.

-You’ll pick an execution client based on RPC throughput, storage, and features; then pair it with a consensus client (Lighthouse, Teku, Prysm, Nimbus, Lodestar) via the Engine API and a shared JWT secret. (ethereum.org)
+You’re going to choose an execution client by looking at things like RPC throughput, storage needs, and special features.
+After that, you'll connect it with a consensus client (like Lighthouse, Teku, Prysm, Nimbus, or Lodestar) using the Engine API and a shared JWT secret.
+Check out more details on this at ethereum.org.

 Reth (Rust, high‑throughput, modern storage)